 Refinery Explosion Brings Immediate Action from Research Reserve

-The Lake Superior Research Reserve helped officials address public concerns about water, air, and food safety.
+The Takeaway: The Lake Superior Research Reserve helped officials address public concerns about water, air, and food safety.

 In April 2018 a tank explosion at a Husky Energy refinery in Superior, Wisconsin, sparked a chemical fire that injured 20 people, spread a toxic plume over the Lake Superior watershed, and triggered emergency evacuations for people living within three miles of the refinery and 10 miles south of the blast.
 Personnel from the Lake Superior National Estuarine Research Reserve jumped into action the day of the fire to help ensure water safety, and they worked to convene a forum for public safety information.